jaldhar/100-days-of-code/log.md

 **Thoughts**:

-I finishwed the freeCodeCamp basic javascript exercises.
+I finished the freeCodeCamp basic javascript exercises.
 Now it's onwards to object-oriented and functional programming.

 I had hoped to finish my portfolio today but ran into an unexpected snag.
 I